elshadsabziyev/landmarker/README.md

 - Additional features and enhancements.
 - Bug fixes and performance improvements.
 - Updated dependencies and overall system stability.

+### Version 2.1.0 (Current Release)
+- New theme and styling for the user interface.
+- Improved error handling and user feedback.
+- Enhanced documentation and codebase organization.
+- Cache implementation for improved performance.
+- New AI summary provider - TogetherAI.

 ### Future Enhancements
 - Real-time camera capture capabilities for on-the-fly landmark detection.